 Directions

 Transfer chiles and tomatoes to a pot.
 Cover with water.
-Bring to a boil, reduce heat and cook at a steady simmerfor 10 to 12 minutes.
+Bring to a light simmer, reduce heat and cook at a steady simmer for 10 minutes.
 Stir now and then.
-Drain water from chiles/tomatoes and transfer to the blender.
-Add the garlic, vinegar, beef broth and salt to taste.
+Drain water from chiles and tomatoes.
+Transfer to the blender.
+Add the garlic, beef broth, and salt to taste.
 Blend on high until smooth.
 Strain through a wire mesh strainer.
 This salsa must be used in a timely manner.
+The broth should have a little fat in it for this salsa.
+If it does not, drizzle in a little oil of your choice.
+I use avocado oil, about 2 tablespoons.

 Reader Interactions